pcooksey/bibtex-js/wiki/Installation.md

 </textarea>
 ```

-Output will be displayed in the element with id "bibtex-display", add this to HTML:
+Output will be displayed in the element with id "bibtex_display", add this to HTML:

 ```html
 <div id="bibtex_display"></div>
 ```

-That's it.
+That's it!
+~~ Unless you want to get fancy ~~
 Customize how publications are displayed using [styles](styles.md).
+Advanced search and extra funcationality [extras](extra.md).